Report suspicious HMRC emails, text messages and phone calls

 Report a suspicious HMRC phone call

-Forward details of suspicious emails to HMRC’s phishing team
+Forward suspicious emails to HMRC’s phishing team

-HMRC never send notifications of a tax rebate or ask you to disclose personal or payment information by email.
+HMRC will never send notifications of a tax rebate or ask you to disclose personal or payment information by email.

 Suspicious text messages